beeker1121/dddstructure/README.md

 3. Run `sqlboiler mysql` in a terminal in the root folder (where `sqlboiler.toml` is).

 4. The output will be to the `./storage/mysql/models` folder.

+# Deployments

+A guide on how to deploy this application using Kubernetes can be found in the README at `cmd/deployments/kubemysql/README.md`.
+It uses the `minikube` application to test a local cluster, running the backend API, MySQL database, and frontend.

 # TODO